Strait

 A strait is a water body connecting two seas or water basins.
 The surface water is, for the most part, at the same elevation on both sides and can flow through the strait in either direction, although the topography generally constricts the flow somewhat.
 In some straits, there is a dominant directional current.
 Most commonly, the strait is a narrow channel that lies between two land masses.
 Straits are loci for sediment accumulation, with sand-sized deposits usually occurring on the two strait exits, forming subaqueous fans or deltas.
-Some straits are not navigable because, for example, they are too narrow or too shallow, or due to the presence of a reef or archipelago.
+Some straits are not navigable because they are too narrow, too shallow, or due to the presence of a reef or archipelago.

+The Johor–Singapore Causeway traverses the Strait of Johor.
+Johor Bahru is in the background.